hellohaptik/docs_haptik/docs/bot-analytics/overview.md

 On the right hand side of the filter section, you will find the duration filters.
 Using these settings you can filter the time period of the data presented.

+![Filter Duration2](assets/durationcompare.png)

 There is a compare feature available which will help you to compare the performance of all metrics between the selected duration and its previous duration.

-![Filter Duration2](assets/durationcompare.png)

-## ***Unique User***
+## ***Unique Users***

 ![UniqueUsers](assets/Overview2.png)